Can CleanSpark Inc. (CLSK) Remain Competitive?

-CleanSpark Inc. (NASDAQ:CLSK) went down by -8.59% from its latest closing price compared to the recent 1-year high of $23.60.
-The company’s stock price has collected 12.59% of gains in the last five trading sessions.
+CleanSpark Inc. (NASDAQ:CLSK) went down by -5.35% from its latest closing price compared to the recent 1-year high of $23.60.
+The company’s stock price has collected -27.61% of loss in the last five trading sessions.

 Is It Worth Investing in CleanSpark Inc. (NASDAQ :CLSK) Right Now?